RajaZainUlAbadin/stripe-payment-app/README.md

 ## Frontend Customization
 You can change the company name to your own company name from this page `` src/components/CustomPaymentPage.js `` `` (line 167) ``.
 Just change
 'YourCompany' to 'Your Own Company Sample Name'.
 You can also even add a logo beside it using ``<img>`` tag.

+## Final Note
+After the customer have successfully entered his/her payment information and the payment was success as indicated in the page after clicking Pay button, the payment transaction will be automatically be reflected in your Stripe account transaction in this link https://dashboard.stripe.com/test/payments as status 'Succeeded'.